 Program Cancellations:

 Penta Career Center reserves the right to cancel or delay the opening of any program that has less than sufficient enrollees.
-All fees will be returned in full if program cancellation is required.
+All tuition will be returned in full if program cancellation is required.

 Refund Policy:

-In the event a student does not commence class, withdraws, is dismissed, or drops out of his or her program of training, tuition costs and related educational fees and expenses are subject to refund pursuant to the following guidelines
+In the event a student does not commence class, withdraws, is dismissed (see 3.12 Dismissal Policy), or drops out of their program of training, tuition cost is subject to refund pursuant to the following guidelines:

 Part-Time Program Refunds:

-- Withdrawal at least ONE WEEK prior to start of program = 100% REFUND
+• Withdrawal BEFORE start of program = 100% REFUND

-- Withdrawal less than ONE WEEK prior to start of program = NO REFUND
+• Withdrawal AFTER start of program = NO REFUND

 Program Cancellation Refunds:

-If tuition and fees are collected in advance of the start date of a program that is canceled by Penta Career Center, 100% of the tuition and fees collected will be refunded.
-The refund shall be made within 45 days of the programs planned start date.
+If tuition and fees are collected in advance of the start date of a program that is canceled by Penta Career Center, 100% of the tuition collected will be refunded.
+The refund shall be made within 45 days of the program's planned start date.